New Hire Onboarding Best Practices

 This best practice shows respect for everyone’s time and makes the employee feel confident.
 Plus, it’s what they expect.

 Modern onboarding understands the value of teams and the subtle importance of socialization.
-Instead of meeting team members one by one when they are busy and distracted, a welcome video from the team accomplishes double duty.
+Instead of meeting team members one by one when they are busy and distracted, just make a video online to give new hires an enthusiastic welcome from the team before Day One.

 Like consumer brands that use social media videos to bring consumers closer to products being used in real life, team videos can show new hires a day in the life or give new hires a virtual tour of the office.
 The possibilities here are endless.